Eberload/Scanframe/README.md

 ![alt text](https://github.com/Eberload/Scanframe/blob/main/Screenshots/1.1.3.1.png)

 <p align="justify">
 Scanframe is a desktop application designed to extract text from videos using OCR (Optical Character Recognition).
-It allows you to play videos, pause at specific frames, extract subtitles or any text in the video, edit them, and export them in .TXT or .SRT (standard subtitles) formats.
+It allows users to play videos, pause at specific frames, extract subtitles or any other text displayed in the video, edit the extracted content, and export it in .TXT or .SRT (standard subtitle) formats.
 The application supports videos in MP4, MKV, AVI, and MOV formats.
 Works with light/dark themes and interface in 20 languages: Indonesian, German, English, Spanish, French, Italian, Swahili, Portuguese, Vietnamese, Turkish, Russian, Ukrainian, Urdu, Arabic, Hindi, Bengali, Thai, Korean, Japanese, Simplified Chinese.
 </p>

 ![alt text](https://github.com/Eberload/Scanframe/blob/main/Screenshots/5.1.2.3.png)